KonradGladala/Java-Maze-Navigation-A-Star/README.md

-# Java-Maze-Navigation-A-Star
+# Java-Maze-Navigation-BFS
-Navigating a wrappable 2D Maze with A-Star-Search Algorithm.
+Navigating a wrappable 2D Maze with BFS Algorithm.